OSGConnect/connectbook/data-transfer-with-globus.md

 -   From the [portal.osgconnect.net](<http://portal.osgconnect.net/>) web site,
     click the Transfer ▸ Start Transfer menu.

--   On one side, enter `osgconnect#stash` into the endpoint field, and press "Return" or the "Go" button.
+-   On one side, enter `connect#stash` into the endpoint field, and press "Return" or the "Go" button.

 -   On the other side, enter the other endpoint from which you want to transfer